 After cleansing, you must IMMEDIATELY use an alcohol-free toner and moisturizer.
 If you leave your skin bare for more than 1 minute, it will start to dehydrate.
 Perform your skin care routine quickly, and be sure to always leave your toner damp on the skin.
 This will leave your skin protected and avoid the tight and dry feeling.

 Never Skip Using Moisturizer at Night

 Some people avoid using night creams to let their skin “breathe” but using moisturizer at night is very important.
 First of all, a night cream is a moisturizer without a sunscreen.
 You don’t have to use something called a night cream (companies use this as a marketing term) – anything without a sunscreen will work well at night as long as it’s right for your skin type.
 Secondly, at night, when your skin is at rest, the skin’s permeability is at its highest therefore allowing the action ingredients of a moisturizer to absorb deeper within the skin.
-Matte Moisture or Sheer Moisture are both oil-free and excellent to keep the skin hydrated without clogging the pores.
+Skin Recovery Lotion or Sheer Moisture are both oil-free and excellent to keep the skin hydrated without clogging the pores.

 Use A Humidifier During The Winter Months